Assisting Juveniles With Criminal Defense Issues

 In juvenile cases, a different set of court procedures will apply, namely the Minnesota Rules of Juvenile Procedure.
 In these matters, it is important to choose a lawyer who has expertise in both juvenile court and adult criminal court.

-At Groshek Law PA in Minneapolis, Minnesota, Christa Groshek is experienced in both the adult and juvenile justice systems.
+At Groshek Law PA in Minneapolis, Minnesota, Christa Groshek and her team are experienced in both the adult and juvenile justice systems.
 She understands the unique needs of minors and how to protect their rights in juvenile court.
 Call Groshek Law PA today at 612-426-7047.

 Experienced Juvenile Delinquency Defense

-Attorney Christa Groshek has extensive criminal defense experience trying cases before judges and juries in courts throughout Minnesota.
-She has defended juveniles against a variety of criminal charges, including:
+The attorneys at Groshek Law PA have extensive criminal defense experience trying cases before judges and juries in courts throughout Minnesota.
+They have defended juveniles against a variety of criminal charges, including:

 - Underage DUI

 - Terroristic threats

 - Minor consumption

 - Juvenile violent offenses

 - Juvenile robbery